ADVANCED, NON-INVASIVE TEST CHANGES LIVES

-WHO IS THIS TEST FOR?
+WHO IS ESSM FOR?

 If you’ve been diagnosed with one of the following, you may be a candidate for ESSM:

-- Azoospermia: no sperm observed in the ejaculate in a conventional semen analysis; 44% of azoospermic men will have sperm found and successfully frozen
+- Azoospermia: no sperm observed in the ejaculate in a conventional semen analysis; 44% of azoospermic men will have sperm found and successfully frozen.

 - Cryptozoospermia: where only a very few sperm can be found, even after centrifuging and concentrating the specimen; almost all of these men will have a successful ESSM and be able to proceed with IVF/ICSI.

-- Severe Oligozoospermia: sperm concentration less than 1 million/mL
+- Severe Oligozoospermia: sperm concentration less than 1 million/mL.

-Dr. Michael Werner, Maze Lab Director and a fellowship trained urologist specializing in male infertility, feels strongly that every man with the diagnosis of azoospermia or cryptospermia should undergo an ESSM prior to considering sperm mapping or testicular sperm extraction (micro-TESE).
+Michael Werner, MD, Maze Lab Director and a fellowship trained urologist specializing in male infertility, feels strongly that every man with the diagnosis of azoospermia or cryptospermia should undergo an ESSM prior to considering sperm mapping or testicular sperm extraction (micro-TESE).